alex-gutev/static-dispatch/README.md

 types cannot be determined, or there isn't enough type information the generic function call is left as is.
-Thus in order to choose the appropriate method at compile-time rather than runtime, the types of the arguments either have to be declared using `DECLARE` or surrounded in a `THE` form.
+Thus in order to choose the appropriate method at compile-time rather than runtime, the types of the arguments must be deduced at compile time.

 ## Usage